-Our Board of Directors presently consists of six directors.
+Immediately prior to the Annual Meeting, our Board of Directors will consist of five directors, as Mr. Pulges is not standing for reelection at the Annual Meeting.
 Our amended and restated memorandum and articles of association provide that the number of our directors will be fixed from time to time by our Board of Directors, but may not consist of more than 15 directors.
-Our Board of Directors is divided into three classes of directors, each serving staggered three-year terms.
 Upon expiration of the term of a class of directors, directors for that class will be elected for three-year terms at the annual meeting of shareholders in the year in which that term expires.
 Any increase or decrease in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.